madang/pyra/README.md

 * separate replacement of html markup (like quot) with their string counterparts into a separate function

 ==maybe==

+* add an update button and use manual updates for rubrics

+* add a popup with a progressbar and cancel button for rubric update

 * parse multiple pages from the search result (>10 articles per request)